vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/080.png)

-It sets the `ActiveRoom` variable to the email address of the room being pressed.
+It sets the `ActiveRoom` variable to the email address of the room that's clicked.

 ## Add the table control which displays the events of a room